bvlaar/bvlaar.github.io/_posts/2019-05-05-an-introduction.markdown

 categories:
 ---

 This is my new personal blog.
-Although I may publish posts in other publications such as Medium, LinkedIn or on other sites, I will ensure those posts are also posted.
+Although I may publish posts in other publications such as Medium, LinkedIn or on other sites, I will ensure those posts are also posted here.

 Stay tuned for more posts 👋